-Any member of the University community may file a complaint with a student life staff member, a student conduct staff member, or with the Department of Public Safety.
-As part of their daily responsibilities, campus police officers and student life staff may submit reports of violations.
-If a student life staff member (usually an RA or GRC) or a campus police officer confronts a student, the student can contact the Assistant Director of Student Life of that area or the Director of Student Conduct the next business day.
+Any member of the University community may file a complaint with a Residence Life & Housing staff member, a student conduct staff member, or with the Department of Public Safety.
+As part of their daily responsibilities, campus police officers and Residence Life & Housing staff may submit reports of violations.
+If a Residence Life & Housing staff member (usually an RA or GRC) or a campus police officer confronts a student, the student can contact the Area Coordinator of Residence Life & Housing of that area or the Director of Student Conduct the next business day.
 Reports of student violations may also occur at student engagement events, athletic and club sports events, off-campus student residences, and public and private commercial establishments.